leetcode-python-java/leetcode-python-java/solutions/1-1000/200-number-of-islands-2.md

 Finding the number of islands is to find the number of `connected components`.

-Walk from one node to the adjacent node until all nodes on the island are visited.
+Walk from one vertex (land) to the adjacent vertices until all vertices on the island are visited.

 ## Steps
 1. Find the first land.